 Our Work in Uganda

-Building Uganda's First Disability-Inclusive Nutrition System
+Building a Disability-Inclusive Nutrition System in Uganda

 Where We Work

-The change happening in Uganda belongs to the Ugandan institutions and health workers driving it.
-SPOON's role is to equip, support, and amplify.
 Our work currently operates across two regions, connected by a shared model and a shared mission.

 Karamoja Region